Tejtex/fib/README.md

 # Generate a custom sequence with initial values -1, 1
 ./fib 20 --init -1,1 --list

-# Generate sequence with a custom function (RPN)
+# Generate sequence with custom coefficients
-./fib 10 --init 1,1 --expr "a b +" --list
+./fib 10 --init 1,1 --coeffs 1,3 --list

 # Use 3 previous elements (n-params)
-./fib 10 --init 1,1,2 --n-params 3 --expr "a b c + +" --list
+./fib 10 --init 1,1,2 --n-params 3 --coeffs 1,1,1 --list

-# Benchmark how many numbers can the generator generate in one second
+# Benchmark the binary
-./fib 0 --bench 1
+./fib 1000 --bench

+# Show details instead of a giant number
+./fib 10000 --details

+# Generate 20th Fibonacci number modulo 10
+./fib 20 --mod-x 10
 ```
 ## Notes
-- `--expr` uses RPN syntax: operators come after operands.

-  - Example: `"a b +"` → `a + b`

-  - Example: `"a b * c +"` → `a * b + c`

-- Variables: a = last value, b = second-to-last, c = third-to-last, etc.

-- --n-params controls how many previous values are passed to the custom function.
+- --n-params controls how many previous values are used.
+- --mod-x is applied to each iteration not only to the last one
+- --coeffs controls the coefficients of each param.
+Example: ./fib 20 --coeffs 1,2 means f(n) = 1 * f(n-1) + 2 * f(n-2)

 ---